 Our Supalite tiled lean-to roof’s new innovative design combines the practicality of a tile roof with the beauty of glass features to invite more light into your home.
 Supalite lean-to roof’s attractive appearance can upgrade the overall look of your house and transform it into a modern looking home.

-What are the benefits of a Supalite Conservatory Roof?
+What are the benefits of a Supalite Tiled Roof System?

 Supalite roofs are aesthetically appealing but, of course, there’s more to a conservatory roof than just its looks.
 We’ve identified the following Supalite conservatory roof features as the most significant benefits to homeowners thinking about making a change.